MepuDuaH/aleksieiev-planet-diagram/README.md

 const diameter = 500;
 ```

 Now you need to create a container for Planet Diagram.
-There is five necessary arguments:
+There are five necessary arguments:
 1) Planet diameter;
 2) Container Parent(In which block of HTML your Planet Diagram will be pasted, if Parent has not only Planet Diagram as a child, Planet Diagram will be pasted as the last child of the Parent)
 3) Color of shadowed part of your Planet Diagram;